 - Excessively harsh interrogation techniques

 - And more…

 In the United States, individuals are protected against police brutality and misconduct by the United States Constitution, including the Fourth, Fifth, Eighth, and Fourteenth amendments.

-A police brutality lawyer with experience in Charlotte can help you determine whether or not your Constitutional rights have been violated and your best legal options for pursuing a lawsuit.
+A police brutality lawyer can help you determine whether or not your Constitutional rights have been violated and your best legal options for pursuing a lawsuit.

 Your Rights Under the Constitution